kh-kim/study_organizer/README.md

 # Self Study Organizer

 This is a repository to help self studying.
-Below to study list in each section will be forwarded via email to notify and push myself to study.
+Below to study list in each section will be automatically forwarded via email to notify and push myself to study.

 ## Lectures
 - [Artificial Intelligence in Google's Dinosaur (English Sub)](https://www.youtube.com/watch?v=P7XHzqZjXQs&feature=share)